Gerald Murnane: Work

 2009 saw the release of Murnane's first work of fiction in over a decade, Barley Patch, which was followed by A History of Books in 2012 and A Million Windows in 2014.
 Will Heyward, in a review of A Million Windows for Music & Literature, suggests that these three latter works may be seen as a single, continuous project, containing "a form of fiction defined by a fragmentary style that avoids plot and characterization, and is instead narrated by association and the fugue-like repetition and variation of images."

 In June 2018, his 2017 autobiographical novel Border Districts was shortlisted for the Miles Franklin Award.

 Although Murnane is primarily known within Australia, he does have a following in other countries, especially the US, Sweden and Germany.
 In July/August 2017, The Plains was the number 1 book recommendation of South West German Radio (SWR2).
 His works have been translated into Italian (Velvet Waters as Una Melodia), German (The Plains as Die Ebenen, Border Districts as Grenzbezirke, Landscape With Landscape as Landschaft mit Landschaft, all publ.
-Suhrkamp Verlag), Spanish (The Plains as Las llanuras, and Something for the Pain as Una vida en las carreras, all published by Editorial Minúscula), Catalan (The Plains as Les planes, also published by Editorial Minúscula), and Swedish (Inland as Inlandet, The Plains as Slätterna, Velvet Waters as Sammetsvatten and Barley Patch as Korntäppa).
+Suhrkamp Verlag), Spanish (The Plains as Las llanuras, and Something for the Pain as Una vida en las carreras, all published by Editorial Minúscula), Catalan (The Plains as Les planes, also published by Editorial Minúscula), Swedish (Inland as Inlandet, The Plains as Slätterna, Velvet Waters as Sammetsvatten and Barley Patch as Korntäppa) and Serbian (The Plains as Ravnice, Blum izdavaštvo 2025).

 Tamarisk Row and Border Districts were published in the UK by And Other Stories in 2019.

 Personal life and interests

-Murnane is an avid follower of horse racing, which often serves as a metaphor in his work.
+Murnane was raised a Catholic and studied briefly for the priesthood.
+He is a passionate follower of horse racing, which often serves as a metaphor in his work, as well as a dedicated golfer.
 A documentary, Words and Silk – The Real and Imaginary Worlds of Gerald Murnane (1989), directed by Philip Tyndall, examined Murnane's childhood, work, approach to the craft of writing, and interest in horse racing.
-Since his retirement to the town of Goroke, Murnane has enjoyed playing golf.
+He is also an avid record-keeper and archivist.

-He taught himself Hungarian after having read Gyula Illyés' People of the Puszta, as described in the essay "The Angel's Son: Why I Learned Hungarian Late in Life":I have read several times during my life that this or that person was so impressed by this or that translation of this or that work of literature that the person afterwards learned the original language in order to read the original text.
-I have always been suspicious of this sort of claim, but, the reader of this piece of writing need not doubt the truth of the following sentence.
-I was so impressed by the English version of Puszták népe that I afterwards learned the language of the original and, as of now, have read a goodly part of it.
+He taught himself Hungarian after having read Gyula Illyés' People of the Puszta.

 In June 2018 Murnane released a spoken word album, Words in Order.
 The centrepiece is a 1600-word palindrome written by Murnane, which he recites over a minimalist musical score.
 He also performs works by Thomas Hardy, Dezső Kosztolányi, DEVO and Killdozer.